 While there are a lot of steps to take to make a bow, it’s not very difficult at all.
 The thing I like most about using this method is that you can easily make it larger or smaller.
 I used this method for a Peacock Wreath and a Grapevine Fall Wreath.

-You can also make it as full as you want by adding more strips.
-The key is make sure that if you add more ribbon strips, you’ll also need to make the strip that wraps them all together longer, too.
+You can also make it as full as you want by adding more loops.
+The key is make sure that if you add more ribbon loops, you’ll also need to make the strip that wraps them all together longer, too.
+Or you can pin or glue the extra loops to the back of the bow.

 Adding this orange wired burlap ribbon bow to a grapevine wreath is an easy way to dress it up for fall.